SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Characteristics of Memory Access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..
-XXX rough drafting...

-   There are several characteristics of memory access: duration, location, and read/write.
-   These characteristics become important
-   when multiple parts of your code interact with possibly related memory.

-   Multiple parts of your code interacting could lead to many memory access.

 Access to memory happens in your code
 when you do things like set the value of a variable
 or pass an argument to a function.